-A month of simple Sundays (2019) is my latest creation and quite unlike anything I've written before.
+A month of simple Sundays (2019) was quite unlike anything I'd written before.
 It's an accidental collection of 30 prose pieces, and a few short poems, written on idle Sunday afternoons with a pen on paper outdoors, mostly while looking at the sea, just for me - until I decided to put them together into this little book to share.

 It's illustrated by Melbourne-based artist Kia Maddock, who did many of the drawings in the windswept places where I wrote the words.
 (I did a few drawings too.)